shraiyya/shraiyya/README.md

 I'm actively involved in hackathons, having participated in events such as the Smart India Hackathon 2020 and IBM Call for Code 2020.
 I also volunteered with the Bhumi Paws Pune NGO.
 In 2021, I achieved a significant milestone by winning the Techgig Geek Goddess American Express AI ML Hackathon.

+In addition to my professional and academic pursuits, I actively engage in extracurricular activities.
+Currently, I serve as a Teaching Assistant for CSE 90: Systems Engineering & Technical Communication at UCI.
+I also held leadership positions, including Head of Website at the Artificial Intelligence & Computer Vision Society and Student Representative at the Society of Women Engineers (SWE) at Cummins College of Engineering for Women.

 Feel free to get in touch with me, and I'm excited to connect and collaborate in the world of technology, machine learning, and beyond.